-An outsourcing vendor should complement the services offered by your organization.
+An outsourcing vendor should complement the services offered by your organisation.
 They should take the stress of handling areas of your business which do not fall under your core competencies off you, and ultimately save your company costs while providing the best value possible.

 But, how do you know if you are getting the best deal from your outsourcing vendor, and more importantly, how can you tell it is time to substitute your current vendor for one with better capabilities?